-Then, just in time for the 1922 Christmas season, Parker introduced the Duofold Deluxe, featuring a cap band fully " wide that extended all the way to the lip, completely covering it and protecting it against splitting when the cap was posted.
+Then, just in time for the 1922 Christmas season, Parker introduced the Duofold Deluxe, featuring a cap band fully " (12.7 mm) wide that extended all the way to the lip as shown below, completely covering the lip and protecting it against splitting when the cap was posted.
 As shown later in this article, the Lady Duofold shared this broad-band design.

 The Duofold line continued to expand.
 Among the additions were a new model, the Duofold Special, the same length as the Senior model but smaller in diameter; and some new colors.
 The first new color, introduced early enough that the default Duofold had not yet acquired its cap band, was actually the old reliable black, which Parker pumped up for the Duofold by advertising it as “Flashing Black and Gold.”
 For those who insisted on being old fashioned, the black Duofold was also offered with chasing, a Duofold, as it were.
 (A slightly later black Duofold, with a cap band to give the full effect, is shown below.)
 It sold because, although people liked the Duofold, not everyone wanted a bright red pen!
-It is worth reiterating that the differences between a black Duofold Senior and the Jack-Knife Safety No 26, which the black Duofold actually replaced, were relatively minor — but Parker’s aggressive marketing of the new model worked to erase the older pen from the buying public’s memory.
+It is worth reiterating that the differences between a black Duofold Senior and the Jack-Knife Safety Pen No 26, which the black Duofold actually replaced, were relatively minor — but Parker’s aggressive marketing of the new model worked to erase the older pen from the buying public’s memory.

 Although its dual-purpose use didn’t give rise to the Duofold name, it is nonetheless interesting to see a Big Red fitted out with the desk taper Parker made for it.
 Shown here is a 1926 Permanite Duofold in “desk dress,” along with an onyx Duofold desk base (not photographed to scale with the pen):

 In 1926, as part of the process of converting production to Permanite, the company marketed a pen in Jade Green.
 Unsure whether the public would accept a Duofold in such a newfangled color, Parker initially introduced the new pen as Mottled Green (and later Black-Tipped Jade), emphasizing in advertisements that it was a Duofold in all but name.
 The pen was a success, and it very quickly received the Duofold name; although with a slightly darker, richer green color.
 As time went on, other colors appeared: Lapis Lazuli Blue, Sea Green Pearl and Black, Moderne Green and Pearl, Burgundy and Black, Moderne Black and Pearl, and the infamous Mandarin Yellow (also called Chinese Yellow).
 Mandarin Yellow entered the line as a result of a trip George Parker took to China, where he found the yellow color attractive.
 It was not well received at the time, and Parker discontinued it relatively soon, leading to a rarity that has contributed to its great appeal to collectors today.